 You Must Read the Plan Documents

-You Must Understand the Processes
+You Must Understand the Claims Process

 As an insured traveler, you have certain rights to benefits but you must understand that there is a process to making an insurance claim.
 After all, the insurance provider is going to expect some level of proof before paying the claim.
 In the event that you have to make a claim against your travel insurance policy, you must provide supporting documentation that indicates why you are making a claim.